decarbonizenl/DecarbonizeNL/registration.md

 ### Want to help make DNL more accessible?

-We graciously accept sponsorship: http://decarbonizenl.ca/sponsors/
+We graciously accept sponsorship, with benefits outlined in the prospectus: http://decarbonizenl.ca/sponsors/

-If we can secure sufficient sponsorship, we will reduce registration costs.
+All sponsorship revenue is used directly to fund the event and any post-event expenses associate with communicating the outcomes of Decarbonize NL.
 Our primary goal is to make this an affordable, inclusive event to attend.